jhvanderschee/hugocodex/content/add-ons/instagram.md

 ### How it works

 For information on how this works, visit [PPI Loader](https://profilepageimages.usecue.com).
-Do you like it?
-[Buy me something!](/donate/)
+'PPI Loader' stands for Profile Page Images Loader.
+They offer a safe and simple way to put (the first few) images from your Instagram account on your website.
+Their focus is on privacy, performance and simplicity.
+'PPI Loader' is a GDPR compliant, fast loading solution with low complexity.
+The solution is suitable for any platform, but works exceptionally well for performance-optimized websites.

 ### Template installation